HSRLCLab/SmartFactory_MQTTCommunication/README.md

   "error":false
 }
 ```
-And the corresponding Struct in which the message gets parsed:
+And the corresponding struct in which the message gets parsed:
 ``` cpp
 struct myJSONStr {
     String id = "hostname";